Jveenstra1988/FrontEnd2/README.md

 ## Algemeen
 * Comment your code
+* Put everything in constant language - prefferred English

 ## JavaScript
-* Don't use global variables/objects
+* Don't use global variables/objects (accept namespace)
-* Use short clear (meaningful) names
+* Use short, clear, meaningful names
 * Constructor function start with capital
 * Constants with all captials
 * camelCase the rest